vuillaut/TechRadar/README.md

 ### Development
+Make sure you install [Node.js](https://nodejs.org/en) on your system as it will be needed to build and serve TechRadar.
 > [!WARNING]
 > The work is initial representation and is likely to be changed.
 > The current version of Technology Watch is a work in progress.